SwikritiT/todo/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### for running e2e tests

+Start the project
+- `yarn start`

+Run the tests
+ - to run all the feature: `yarn test:e2e tests/acceptance/feature`
+ - to run specific scenario of a feature: `yarn test:e2e tests/acceptance/feature/<name-of-feature-file>:<line-number-of-the-scenario>